Ace of Base: 1992–1994: International success with Happy Nation and The Sign

 The band became embroiled in controversy when, on 27 March 1993, the Swedish newspaper Expressen reported that Ulf had been a member of a skinhead gang during his teenage years, prior to his association with Ace of Base.
 Linn commented in 1993, "Ulf gave all that up long ago, and my family had nothing to do with any of that in the first place."
 In 2013, the story resurfaced in a report by Vice, which referenced an unauthorized CD released in 1998 titled Uffe Was a Nazi!, containing songs with racist content purportedly recorded by Ulf's former band, "Commit Suiside".
 Ulf was described as "a drug and alcohol-abusing teenager, when he was a member of a neo-Nazi skinhead gang".

+In response, Ekberg denied that Commit Suiside wrote or performed the racist songs released on Uffe was a Nazi!, and described the band as "a New Wave music band creating and performing electronic music on synthesizers without any political touch or agenda."
 In an interview with E!, Ulf stated, "I have always been deeply regretful of that period in my life, as I strive to bring happiness to people, and during that period, I did not live up to that standard. [...]
 I'm truly deeply sorry for any hurt and disappointment this has caused for our fans, and I really hope that we clearly have stated that Ace of Base never shared any of these opinions and strongly oppose all extremist opinions on both the right and left wing."

 In April 1994, an obsessed German fan broke into the Berggren family home, brandishing a knife.
 After managing to restrain her, the band decided they needed bodyguards.
 Recalling the attack in a 2016 interview, Jenny said:

 "She woke me up with a knife to my throat.
-She broke into my parents’ house when I was staying there after two years away.
+She broke into my parents' house when I was staying there after two years away.
 I woke up and she was standing over me with the knife.
 I was terrified.
 That was the darker side of fame.
 I remember just after I was attacked I found out that we were Number 1 in the United States.
 All I could think was that I almost got killed.
 Everyone was like, 'wow, let's have a huge party'.
 I didn't want a party.
 I was broken."